 Roasted Vegetable Medley with Rosemary and Thyme

-- 5 cups rough cut cauliflower, broccoli, beets, and radishes (use any combination of vegetables, combined to equal 5 cups)
+- 5 cups rough cut vegetables cauliflower, broccoli, carrots, and radishes, bell pepper, and mushrooms (use any combination of vegetables, combined to equal 5 cups)

-- 3 tablespoons avocado or extra-virgin olive oil
+- 2 tablespoons avocado oil or extra-virgin olive oil

 - 1 teaspoon dried rosemary , crushed

 - 1 teaspoon dried thyme

 - Parmesan cheese

 - Heat oven to 400°F. Convection will cook faster than regular heat.